pymontecarlo/homebrew-pymontecarlo/README.md

 `brew tap pymontecarlo/pymontecarlo`

-Here is a list of available programs, which you can install using `brew install`:
+Here is a list of available programs, which you can install using `brew install` (note: as the installation can take more than 10 minutes, use the verbose flag to see more detailed progress, `brew install -v`):

 * pymontecarlo-gui-debug